Gustav Freytag: The Lost Manuscript

-Bilder aus der deutschen Vergangenheit
+Bilder aus der deutschen Vergangenheit and Our Forefathers

 Between 1859 and 1867, Freytag published in five volumes Bilder aus der deutschen Vergangenheit, a work on popular lines, illustrating the history and manners of Germany.
-In 1872, he began a work with a similar patriotic purpose, Die Ahnen, a series of historical romances in which he unfolds the history of a German family from the earliest times to the middle of the 19th century.
+In 1872, he began a work with a similar patriotic purpose, Our Forefathers (Die Ahnen), a series of historical romances in which he unfolds the history of a German family from the earliest times to the middle of the 19th century.
 This series comprises the following novels: